Knowing how to reduce risks when investing in property is vital if you want to ensure you get the best possible returns on investment.

 This is important at any time but particularly relevant when buying properties at auction.

-It can be tempted to rush into buying a property without first having at least one viewing.
+It can be tempted to rush into buying without first having at least one viewing.
 This is asking for a disaster.

-Many a property investor has been broken by not viewing a property and then later finding out there’s a major defect.
+Many an investor has been broken by not viewing a property and then later finding out there’s a major defect.

 But it’s not just that.
 Unless you’ve viewed a property, how do you know what work needs doing and how much it’s likely to cost?

-It’s almost impossible to come up with a budget if you don’t view the property in person and inspect the condition of it very carefully.
+It’s almost impossible to come up with a budget if you don’t view it in person and inspect the condition of it very carefully.

 3) Read The Legal Pack